Skip to main content

 (A) Phase one "Application"

-(1) Applications reviewed by the department: Within ninety days of the close of the application period, and after the application ranking system evaluation is completed, the department shall determine the top scoring applications, in descending order, and the top scoring applications shall proceed to phase two of the process.
+Applications reviewed by the department: within ninety days of the close of the application period, or another period of time as specified by the director, submission of the highest scoring applications by the local sponsor, and after the application evaluation is completed, the department shall determine the top scoring applications, in descending order, for each local sponsor and the top scoring applications shall proceed to phase two of the process.

 (B) Phase two "Review"

-Within ninety days of the receipt of applications selected by the department and certified local sponsors, the farmland preservation advisory board shall review the selected applications as provided by the director and the certified local sponsors, and shall ensure that the applications are given a score according to the application ranking system within the ranges as prescribed by these rules.
-Once the applications are found compliant, the farmland preservation advisory board shall then ensure that the applications as submitted are in compliance with the directors guidelines as provided for the current funding round.
-The farmland preservation advisory board shall then advise the director of those applications which are compliant with the ranking system and within the directors guidelines for that funding round.
-Upon such selection, the director and/or certified local sponsors shall notify the landowners their application has been selected to proceed to phase three of the process.
-If additional time is required to notify the landowner(s) of their selection to proceed to phase three, the local sponsor shall request a time extension from the director.
-The granting of such extension of time shall be in the director's sole discretion.
+Within ninety days of the receipt of applications selected by the department and certified local sponsors, or another period of time as specified by the director, and once the applications are found compliant, the farmland preservation advisory board shall then ensure that the applications as submitted are in compliance with the director's guidelines as provided for the current funding round.
+The farmland preservation advisory board shall then advise the director of those applications which are compliant with the ranking system and within the director's guidelines for that funding round.
+Upon such selection, the director shall notify the landowners that the application has been selected to proceed to phase three of the process.

 (C) Phase three "Contingency"

-This phase confirms that the application property has been approved for grant funding pending completion of a title search or letter of clear title and review of any contingencies, such as legal boundary, review, appraisal, and signing of the purchase agreement.
+This phase confirms that the application property has been approved for grant funding pending completion of a title search as required herein and review of any contingencies, such as legal boundary, appraisal, and signing of the purchase agreement.
 The department will review the documentation for compliance with the program requirements.
 The application may proceed if the department determines that the documentation is satisfactory.

 (1) The following documents must be obtained and conditions met at the landowner's sole expense:

-(a) A current title search performed by an authorized title insurance agency for the entire application property;
+(a) A current commercial title search performed by an authorized title insurance agency for the entire application property which demonstrates the landowner holds marketable title, unless exempted by the director;

-(b) A title insurance commitment naming the department as an insured party;
+(b) A title insurance commitment naming the director as an insured party for a sum equal to the amount set forth in the purchase agreement;

 (c) A property survey, if required in the sole discretion of the director; and